Book One Criminal Law

 13. That the act be committed with evidence premeditation.

-14. That the craft, fraud or disguise be employed.
+14. That craft, fraud or disguise be employed.

 15. That advantage be taken of superior strength, or means be employed to weaken the defense.